comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 This model is relatively simple, the authors use no hand-crafted features, just embeddings.
 The word embeddings are the concatenation of two vectors: a vector made of character embeddings using two LSTMs for each character in a word, and a vector corresponding to word embeddings trained on external data.

-The embeddings for word each word in a sentence are then passed through a forward and backward LSTM, and the output for each word is fed into a CRF layer.
+The embeddings for each word in a sentence are then passed through a forward and backward LSTM, and the output for each word is fed into a CRF layer.

 ### __Implementations__